 Rivers Classification

 (3) West Walker River from the eastern

 boundary of Section 23 (T6N, R22E) to the

 eastern boundary of Section 24 (T6N, R22E) Recreational

 (4) West Walker River from the eastern

 boundary of Section 24 (T6N, R22E) to the

 confluence with Little Walker River Scenic

 (5) West Walker River from the confluence

 with Little Walker River to the confluence with

 Rock Creek Recreational

 (6) Leavitt Creek from Leavitt Falls to the

 confluence with West Walker River Scenic

 (k) East Fork Carson River:

 East Fork Carson River from Hangman's

 Bridge crossing of state Highway 89 to the

 California-Nevada border Scenic

 (1) The South Yuba River:

 (A) The South Yuba River from Lang

 Crossing to the confluence with Fall Creek Scenic

 (B) The South Yuba River from the

 confluence with Fall Creek to the confluence

-with Jefferson Creek below the town of Recreational
+with Jefferson Creek below the town of Descriptions

+Washington Recreational

-Washington (C) The South Yuba River from the Recleational
+(C) The South Yuba River from the

-confluence with Jefferson Creek to Edwards
+confluence with Jefferson Creek to Edwards Scenic

-Crossing Scenic

-(D) The South Yuba River from Edwards Secine
+Crossing (D) The South Yuba River from Edwards Scenic

 Crossing to its confluence with Kentucky

 Creek below Bridgeport Scenic

 (2) This subdivision shall become operative Seeme

 January 1, 2001.

 (m) Albion River: The Albion River from one-

 fourth mile upstream of its confluence with

 Deadman Gulch downstream to its mouth at the

 Pacific Ocean.
 Recreational

 (n) Gualala River: The main stem Gualala

 River from the confluence of the North and

 South Forks to the Pacific Ocean.
 Recreational

-(a) Casha Crashy
+(o) Cache Creek:

-(0) Cache Creek: (1) North Fork Section: From Highway 20
+(1) North Fork Section: From Highway 20

-(1) North Fork Section: From Highway 20 two miles downstream to the confluence of
+two miles downstream to the confluence of Seenie

 Cache Creek and the North Fork Cache Creek Scenic

-(2) Mainstem Section: SCEIRC
+(2) Mainstem Section:

-(A) 1/4 mile downstream of Cache Creek

-Dam to the confluence with Davis Creek Wild
+(A) 1/4 mile downstream of Cache Creek Dam to the confluence with Davis Creek Wild

-(B) Davis Creek confluence to 1 mile 1110
+(B) Davis Creek confluence to 1 mile ¥¥ 11G

 downstream of Davis Creek confluence Scenic

-(C) 1 mile downstream of Davis Creek Seeme
+(C) 1 mile downstream of Davis Creek Stellit

 confluence to western boundary of Section 6

 T12N R4W Wild

-(D) Western boundary of Section 6 to the
+(D) Western boundary of Section 6 to the 11 110

-, , 1
+(L) we stern boundary of section 0 to the